Did you know there are more than 1 million unfilled tech jobs in the U.S.?

 Huddle up: Collect hiring team feedback

-ApplicantStack sends each hiring team member an evaluation form.
-In the form, there are links to the candidate’s resume and completed questionnaire.
+In ApplicantStack, healthcare recruiters can create a candidate scorecard for the interview evaluation.
+(Note that this is not the same as the filtering questionnaire or application.)
+In the scorecard, there are links to the candidate’s resume and completed questionnaire.
 Each team member completes the form during or after the interview.
 Then—voila!—ApplicantStack combines the forms and calculates an average rating.

 When each applicant has a consolidated rating, it’s easy to compare candidates.
 The process is also less likely to be influenced by unconscious bias.